Cancel a bankruptcy

 Advertise your cancellation order

 You can ask the official receiver to advertise your annulment order within 28 days of getting it.
-You can’t do this if your bankruptcy order hasn’t been advertised yet.
+You cannot do this if your bankruptcy order has not been advertised yet.

 Your annulment order will be advertised wherever your bankruptcy order was.